anjana200218648/redux/README.md

 ###Contributing
 We welcome contributions to improve the project!
 If you want to contribute:

-Fork the repository.
+1.Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+2.Create a new branch (git checkout -b feature-branch).
-Make your changes.
+3.Make your changes.
-Commit your changes (git commit -m 'Add new feature').
+4.Commit your changes (git commit -m 'Add new feature').
-Push to your fork (git push origin feature-branch).
+5.Push to your fork (git push origin feature-branch).
-Create a pull request.
+6.Create a pull request.
-License
+7.License
-This project is licensed under the MIT License - see the LICENSE file for details.
+8.This project is licensed under the MIT License - see the LICENSE file for details.

 ###Contact
 For more details, feel free to contact us at: